evshiron/node-resourcehacker/README.md

 $ npm install node-resourcehacker --save
 ```

-During installation, the Resource Hacker binary will be automatically downloaded.
+During the first usage, the Resource Hacker binary will be automatically downloaded.
 I can't include a copy of Resource Hacker because it's illegal.
 Try setting `HTTP_PROXY` if you experience a slow download speed.

-You can specify an to download a specific version of Resource Hacker, or point to a local zip instead using the environment variable 'SOURCE_RESOURCE_HACKER'.
+By specifying environment variable `SOURCE_RESOURCE_HACKER`, we are able to download Resource Hacker from somewhere else, or use a local archive instead.

 ## Usage